Macrometacorp/tutorial-addressbook-restql/README.md

 ## 1. Overview

-Demo to show a real-time adrressbook for three different regions using the saved queries/ restql functionality of c8db.
+Demo to show a real-time adrressbook for three different regions using the Query Workers functionality of c8db.
-Queries that the demo uses are:-

-### 1 .
-SaveContact

-This query takes the parameters firstName, lastName and email as BindVars and inserts the provided data into the collection.

-`INSERT {firstname:@firstName,lastname:@lastName,email:@email} INTO addresses`

-### 2. ReadContact

-This query fetches all the entries in the collection.

-`FOR entry IN addresses RETURN entry`

-### 3. RemoveContact

-This query removes the selected entry from the collection.

-`value": "REMOVE @_key IN addresses`

-### 4. UpdateContact

-This query takes the parameters firstName, lastName and email as BindVars and updates the provided data into the collection.

-`UPDATE @_key WITH { firstname:@firstName, lastname:@lastName, email:@email} IN addresses`
-> **_NOTE:_**  The App when started saves these queries, you need not create them manually.

-## 2.Pre-requisites

-Pull latest `tutorial-addressbook-streams` code.

-Update the regions of your federation in the Config file
+Make sure and [follow this tutorial](https://macrometa.dev/demos/address-book/) before you complete the rest of these steps.

 ## 3. How to Run app locally.